-The SAT and ACT can be thought of in the same framework as those other standardized tests: they differentiate students from their peers by helping a student demonstrate their mastery of material and drive in seeking out optional methods of showing that mastery.
+The SAT and ACT can be thought of in the same framework as those other standardized tests: they differentiate students from their peers by helping a student demonstrate their mastery of the material and drive them to seek out optional methods of showing that mastery.

-However, the SAT and ACT have an additional function in college applications which tests like the AP and IB tests lack.
+However, the SAT and ACT have an additional function in college applications that tests like the AP and IB tests lack.

 This was their primary purpose when they were required as part of college applications, and just because colleges have adopted test-optional policies, does not mean that the colleges do not care about the scores.

 Indeed, they are still helpful in the same way: to assist in evaluating a student’s likelihood of succeeding in the applied-to institution.
 And although test scores were never the most important factor of an application, they have always helped colleges understand the part of the student’s application that is amongst the most important: GPA and rigor of courses.